 So, for those small businesses that are hesitant to jump into Social Media, you are absolutely correct about equating content development to Brain Surgery.
 Is it difficult to identify and understand the things that interest & relate to potential customers?
 Absolutely…but maybe not as hard as it seems.
 Is developing a long-term relationship more time consuming and complex than a quick-hit sale?
 Of course it is.
 So what’s the rush?

 The “rush” is caused by the market.
-Last year, Google+ had zero subscribers, today it has 100 million.
-Facebook, LinkedIn, Twitter, etc., etc., are all experiencing incredible growth rates.
+Facebook, Google+, LinkedIn, Twitter, etc., etc., are all experiencing incredible growth rates.
 These subscribers aren’t phantoms – they are real, live potential customers.
 The “rush” is establishing your brand where the customers are – increasingly, if you don’t have a presence on Social Media you don’t even EXIST to these potential customers.
 And by the way, your competitors are there already.

 Apparently harsh lessons stand the test of time…as Cato said two thousand years ago, “He who hesitates is lost.”